Torajabu/co2-emissions/README.md

 Result:

-* Only real sovereign countries remain
+* Only sovereign countries remain
-* All global, regional, and income aggregates removed
+* All aggregates removed safely

 ---